bagaspurwas/wifi-signal-monitor/README.md

 ```
 github.com/influxdata/influxdb
 ```
-- Golang
-Golang is mandatory to build this program.
+- Golang is mandatory to build this program.
 ```
 github.com/golang/go
 ```